Processor register

 A processor register is a quickly accessible location available to a computer's processor.
 Registers usually consist of a small amount of fast storage, although some registers have specific hardware functions, and may be read-only or write-only.
 In computer architecture, registers are typically addressed by mechanisms other than main memory, but may in some cases be assigned a memory address e.g. DEC PDP-10, ICT 1900.

-Almost all computers, whether load/store architecture or not, load data from a larger memory into registers where it is used for arithmetic operations and is manipulated or tested by machine instructions.
-Manipulated data is then often stored back to main memory, either by the same instruction or by a subsequent one.
-Modern processors use either static or dynamic RAM as main memory, with the latter usually accessed via one or more cache levels.
+Almost all computers, whether load/store architecture or not, load items of data from a larger memory into registers where they are used for arithmetic operations, bitwise operations, and other operations, and are manipulated or tested by machine instructions.
+Manipulated items are then often stored back to main memory, either by the same instruction or by a subsequent one.
+Modern processors use either static or dynamic random-access memory (RAM) as main memory, with the latter usually accessed via one or more cache levels.

 Processor registers are normally at the top of the memory hierarchy, and provide the fastest way to access data.
 The term normally refers only to the group of registers that are directly encoded as part of an instruction, as defined by the instruction set.
 However, modern high-performance CPUs often have duplicates of these "architectural registers" in order to improve performance via register renaming, allowing parallel and speculative execution.
 Modern x86 design acquired these techniques around 1995 with the releases of Pentium Pro, Cyrix 6x86, Nx586, and AMD K5.

 When a computer program accesses the same data repeatedly, this is called locality of reference.
 Holding frequently used values in registers can be critical to a program's performance.
 Register allocation is performed either by a compiler in the code generation phase, or manually by an assembly language programmer.

 Size

-Registers are normally measured by the number of bits they can hold, for example, an "8-bit register", "32-bit register", "64-bit register", or even more.
+Registers are normally measured by the number of bits they can hold, for example, an 8-bit register, 32-bit register, 64-bit register, 128-bit register, or more.
 In some instruction sets, the registers can operate in various modes, breaking down their storage memory into smaller parts (32-bit into four 8-bit ones, for instance) to which multiple data (vector, or one-dimensional array of data) can be loaded and operated upon at the same time.
 Typically it is implemented by adding extra registers that map their memory into a larger register.
 Processors that have the ability to execute single instructions on multiple data are called vector processors.